Back to top

 What licenses or permits are required to participate in the Library’s commercial kitchen program?

-Costs will vary depending on the type and scope of business.
-The following is a list of common registrations, licenses, certifications, and insurance you need to use the commercial kitchens at the Culinary Center.
-Some businesses will require additional items based on food products.
+The licenses and permits required to operate out of the Culinary Center will vary depending on the type and scope of the business.
+The following is a list of common registrations, licenses, certifications, and insurance you will need to use the commercial kitchens at the Culinary Center.
+Please reach out to Culinary Center staff for your specific business.

-1. Register your business with the Missouri Secretary of State
+• Register your business with the Missouri Secretary of State.

-3. Register for a State of Missouri Retail Sales Tax License (includes state of MO tax ID number).
+• Register for a State of MO Retail Sales Tax License (includes state of MO tax ID number).

-5. A ServSafe Manager’s Certification in food safety and sanitation is required.
-There are several options to get certified:
+• A ServSafe Manager’s Certification in food safety and sanitation is required.

 Are there programs to help finance initial costs for licensing, fees, insurance, and inventory?